-An integrated streetscape concept has been designed in order to enhance areas within the planning area.
+An integrated streetscape concept has been designed in order to enhance and unify areas within each planning area.
 The concept may be described as one of structured informality.
 The intent is to use asymmetrical landscape patterns, street furniture and landscape to create a harmonious, functional environment.
 This offers the benefits of a pleasing design while maintaining flexibility to accommodate individual development programs within The Exchange.